 Indexed funds vs. Actively Managed funds: Index funds simply try to match performance of the fund to the actual daily index of the group of companies by using computers to maintain the index match by automatically buying the matching shares of each company (passive investing, computers instead of managers, low fee cost).
 Whereas actively managed funds instead have a human manager trying to pick the selected best paying investments (at larger fee cost).
 And managers might accomplish that now and then, but next year may be rather different, and it is commonly said that indexed S&P 500 earnings beat managers about 90% of the time (the lower fee is some part of it).

 Diversification — Don't put all your eggs in one basket.
 The S&P 500 mix of 500 companies is a diversification in the various industries (tech, energy, financial, consumer, health, industrial, materials, etc).
-However all of the 500 are US large cap stocks (which includes No small caps, emerging markets, foreign, bonds, etc.).
+However all of the 500 are US large cap stocks (which includes No small caps, mid caps, emerging markets, foreign markets, bonds, etc.).
 A S&P 500 Index fund earns more than balanced funds ("balanced" means majorly mixed with bonds for diversification), but bonds can be very volatile too, because bond value varies with interest rates, which goes up and down too (see Bond Duration in the Bond box below).
 But overall, the S&P 500 trend line is quite appealing.
 The nature of investing is that some risk is necessary to earn higher gains, a low risk investment doesn't earn much.
 The S&P 500 does have the normal daily market ups and downs, including the rare economy crashes, but the overall S&P 500 averaged gain has historically always been of about 10% a year, compounded long term.
 Which is NOT a guarantee — years vary, a few years are negative, but there are many more good years than not.
 However a bad crash with a few bad years in a row will have a large effect.
 The entire 2000 decade was down -9.4% with 2001 and 2008 crashes that were pretty bad.
 But the long term picture is very appealing, with only a few dips, which have always recovered of course.

 Nothing ventured, nothing gained.
 Ben Franklin said that too, but the thought is centuries older.
 Some people do fear anything in the market is too much risk for them (yes, the market can crash in bad times, but then it always has recovered, after a while).
 At least it does if it was a good investment, and the S&P 500 are the largest and most successful Blue Chip companies in the US, which is a good strong bet.